Data Analysts: Who are they and What do they do?

 The Data Analytics field has witnessed one of the most impressive spikes, in the number of job postings in recent years.
 A report by The Royal Society found that in 2013, there were roughly 80,000 job listings for Data Analysts.
-In 2018, the number of job listings was just shy of 120,000, an increase of 43% (The Royal Society).
-In the same report it was found that “of the 9.2 million job adverts [in the UK], just over one in ten (996,000) required data expertise, with 345,000 based in London” (The Royal Society).
-The report also found a growing demand for data expertise in every UK region.
+By 2018, the number of job listings had risen to just shy of 120,000, an increase of 43%.
+The same report has found that demand for data scientists and data engineers tripled over the past five years, rising 231%.
+That’s much faster than job postings overall in the UK, which rose 36%, according to the report, “Dynamics of data science skills.”

 When a company wants to make data-driven decisions they turn to Data Analysts to find the answers to complex questions.
-For example (as stated on Indeed.com), at Graze (the healthy snack provider) a Data Analyst will “develop, automate and maintain key business reports, and provide insight into trends via data visualisations and other data analysis tools” (Graze Jobs).
+For example, according to a recent job posting on Indeed, at Graze (the healthy snack provider) a Data Analyst will “develop, automate and maintain key business reports, and provide insight into trends via data visualisations and other data analysis tools”.
 This includes trying to make Graze products as sustainable as possible by comparing old product manufacturing wastage with new products.

-Or, at Santander, you could be supporting the Financial Intelligence Unit in helping to “develop tools that proactively identify any risks and vulnerabilities to the bank posed by crime groups and terrorist financiers” (Santander Careers).
+Or, at Santander, you could be supporting the Financial Intelligence Unit in helping to “develop tools that proactively identify any risks and vulnerabilities to the bank posed by crime groups and terrorist financiers”.
 As they put it, you would be a crime fighter!

 Data Analysts have become key team members whose work plays a critical role in a company’s bottom line, making their work hugely valuable.
 So whether the role is Data Analyst, IT Analyst or BI Analyst, these roles are multi-faceted, coveted and hugely valued.

-It goes without saying that any person working in Data Analytics will need to have the technical skills required to do the job properly.
-They will need to have some mathematical and statistical knowledge and, possess strong Python programming skills, which can be acquired through a degree, vocational training or a Data Analytics Bootcamp.
+It goes without saying that any person working in data analytics will need to have the technical skills required to do the job properly.
+They will need to have some mathematical and statistical knowledge and, possess strong Python programming skills, which can be acquired through a degree, vocational training or a data analysis apprenticeship.
 But these hard skills alone will not suffice in today’s fast-changing business environment.

 Data professionals are required to possess important soft skills as well, such as communication, teamwork, and a dash of creativity and curiosity added to the mix.
-A blended skillset will be invaluable due to the nature of the job, where interpreting and explaining the data to management will be just as important as your ability to analyse it.
+A blended skillset will be invaluable due to the nature of the job, where interpreting, explaining and communicating the data to management will be just as important as your ability to analyse it.

 Opportunities for career progression and a rewarding salary: